|

 land-conservation work by President Reagan's Commission on the Out-of-Doors.

-I am hoping that the envisioned Wakan Wakpa environmental movement will
+I am hoping that the proposed Wahkon River Watershed Environmental Movement will

 soon become manifest and that its participants will then fulfill our environmental

-committee's initial mission, by canoeing from Mille Lac Lake down the Wakan Wakpa
+committee's initial mission, by canoeing from Mille Lacs Lake down the Watpa Wahkon

 to its confluence with the Mississippi River; and in the process